THE LORD IS ONE

 Professor of Biblical & Religious Studies, Grove City College

 “This is an excellent collection of essays on a theme that's commonly dismissed and rarely understood: God's simplicity.
-Not only do its contributions expound and defend the doctrine, but they challenge assumptions about the doctrine's biblical bases and how it's framed by modern critics.
+Not only do its contributions ably expound and defend the doctrine, but they challenge assumptions about the doctrine's biblical foundations and how it is framed by modern critics.
 I heartily recommend it to everyone interested in learning more about the God who is the One Lord!”

 —Tyler R. Wittman